Leo1003/INFOR-Pad/API.md

  	* Respond Body
  		* sessionID : The ID which can be used to login
 	 	* name : The user's name
-	 	* error : The reason of the error
+	 	* error : The error message